iterative/dvc.org/content/docs/command-reference/fetch.md

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to fetch from (see `dvc remote list`).

+- `--run-cache` - downloads all available history of stage runs from the remote repository.

 - `-d`, `--with-deps` - determines files to download by tracking dependencies to the `targets`.
 If none are provided, this option is ignored.
 By traversing all